onqtam/headjack/docs/why/index.md

 > "Any conversation I have about innovation starts with the ultimate goal." - [Sergey Brin](https://www.azquotes.com/quote/1104765)

+# why quotes:

+- the sources deserve more than a number in angle brackets and a reference (and no actual quote) burried at the end of a book
+- saves time - not having to rephrase their message
+- is lengthier, but more interesting to read
+- provides multiple perspectives that converge on the same issues and solutions
+- makes this book unique in the way it's written/composed

 <!-- > "Ideology scales like software." - [@balajis](https://twitter.com/balajis/status/1604055568851038209) -->